-ECVL 480-489 | SPECIAL TOPICS IN CIVIL ENGINEERING (3-0-3) Prerequisite: approval of the Dean | Upon demand
+ECVL 480-489 | SPECIAL TOPICS IN CIVIL ENGINEERING (3-0-3)

 Topics of interest to students and faculty which are not available in the existing Civil Engineering curriculum can be offered through this course.
 Prior approval of the course material and syllabus by the Dean is required.